renovatebot/renovate/docs/usage/getting-started/use-cases.md

 - The package manager/file format is not supported, or
 - The file format is not a standard or is proprietary

-If your dependencies are not detected by default, you can use use our "regex" manager to set your own custom patterns to extract dependencies.
+If your dependencies are not detected by default, you can use our "regex" manager to set your own custom patterns to extract dependencies.
 You configure the regex manager by telling it:

 - Which file pattern(s) to match